fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

   </details>

-4. The DATEV MeinFiskal dialog box for changing the password is displayed.
-The PosDealer sets a new password and clicks "Save".
+* 4. The _DATEV MeinFiskal_ dialog box for changing the password is displayed.
+The PosDealer sets a new password and clicks **Save**.

   <details>
   <summary>Screenshot DATEV password change</summary>